divyuk/news-aggregator-client/README.md

-# news-aggregator-client
+# One News

-The frontend side of the news aggregator backend
+The One News App where you know gossips about the world.